alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-All the tests are passing for `CompanyFantasyName` so we can delete them as these validation are already being tested in the `Text` implementations classes that I did not show like `NotNullTextTest`.
+All the tests are passing for `CompanyFantasyName` so we can delete them as these validations are already being tested in the `Text` implementations classes that I did not show like `NotNullTextTest`.
 Let's do some refactor and add some constructors to get rid of excess of `new` in the secondary.

-Here are the results
+Here are the results.

 {% highlight csharp %}
 public class CompanyFantasyName : FantasyName {